 British Columbia is the westernmost province in Canada with a population of around 5.3 million people and is located between the Pacific Ocean and the Rocky Mountains.
 Its largest city is Vancouver and it is the third-largest metropolitan area in Canada.

 Victoria, British Columbia’s beautiful capital, is situated on the scenic Vancouver Island just a short ferry or seaplane ride from the mainland.

 The province’s location on the west coast gives it a temperate climate with warm dry summers and the winters are milder than most parts of Canada.
-British Columbia as a whole has a very low unemployment rate and it is expected to create nearly 500,000 jobs by the year 2020.
+There are over 80,000 job available currently across British Columbia, according to Indeed.ca.
 Consistently voted as the most liveable city in Canada, Vancouver is a thriving economic hub with excellent career prospects and business opportunities.
 Families moving to British Columbia have a variety of excellent school options and outdoor activities in both summer and winter to keep people of all ages active and healthy.

 There are numerous reasons why moving to British Columbia is an excellent choice, we have selected the top 10 reasons to pack your bags!